Pooriadf/fluidsimfoam/doc/faq.md

 ### Can I use GitHub instead of Heptapod?

-The official repository is on Heptapod (Mercurial).
-If you're more comfortable with Git/GitHub, the maintainers can help set up mirroring for contributions.
+The official repository is on [Heptapod](https://foss.heptapod.net/fluiddyn/fluidsimfoam) (Mercurial).

+A GitHub mirror/fork is available at [github.com/pooriadf/fluidsimfoam](https://github.com/pooriadf/fluidsimfoam) for those who prefer Git workflows.

 ## License & Citation